 On behalf of the family in relation to the Mark Duggan inquest who was shot by police on 4 August 2011.
 Following Mr Duggan’s death there was widespread rioting across major cities in England.
 The case was reported widely, including in The Guardian and The Independent.

 On behalf of the family of Azelle Rodney in the public Inquiry into the police shooting of Mr Rodney in 2005.
-The report of the chairman Sir Christopher Holland is expected in March/April 2013.
+The report of the chairman Sir Christopher Holland will be published in July 2013.

 Medihani v HM Coroner of Inner South District OF Greater London Leslie appears on behalf of the family in relation to a judicial of review of the Coroner’s decision not to open an Article 2 ECHR enquiry into the death of a 15 year old girl stabbed to death by her boyfriend following her reporting her fear of him and threats made by him to the police.
 The case was reported in The Guardian, The Telegraph and by the BBC.